Excavator on beach

 This guide explains all you need to know about location photography, what’s involved with it, how to maximise your investment with it and how I, as a commercial photographer in Berkshire, can be of value to your business and marketing.

-What is Location Photography?
+What is Commercial Location Photography?

 Location photography requires the photographer to take their equipment to one or multiple remote sites wherever needed.
 This doesn’t just include the photographer’s camera(s), but also the lighting kit, props and other equipment, which can weigh up significantly.